skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > previous campaigns when the players were new to the game.
 The NPC
 > could be a sort of hint-dispensing member of the party, reminding
 > them about facts they might not recall or suggesting they run if
-> they get in over theor heads.
+> they get in over their heads.
 When all else fails and they get into
 > a REALLY bad spot, he might sacrifice himself to save them.
 This
 > only works if they care about the NPC, value his advice and treat
 > him as a companion.
 The system fails if they ignore or despise his